okbob/pspg/README.md

   be possible to operate over columns - hide columns, change width, cyclic iteration over columns, change order of columns, mark columns and export only selected columns (selected rows).

+* Replace printing document directly to ncurses window by some smarter structure.
+Internally there are lot of checks and fixs to support complex dynamic layout.
+The possibly views should to remember first row, last row, current row.
+Now, these data are in global variables or in DataDesc and ScrDesc structures.

 # st_menu